-In Re Piedmont Office Realty Trust, Inc. Securities Litigation, Civil Action No. 1:07-cv-02660- CAP (Upon motions to dismiss filed by defendants, parts of all four counts were dismissed by the court.
-Counts III and IV were dismissed in their entirety.
-The parties are engaged in discovery.)
+In Re Piedmont Office Realty Trust, Inc. Securities Litigation, Civil Action No. 1:07-cv-02660-CAP (The defendants have filed a motion to dismiss the third amended complaint.
+Discovery is stayed pending resolution of the defendants' motion to dismiss.)